arsenetar/dupeguru/README.md

 ### Windows maintainer wanted

-As [described on my website][nowindows], v3.9.x/6.8.x/2.10.x series of dupeGuru are the last ones to support Windows unless someone steps up to maintain it.
+As [described on my website][nowindows], dupeGuru v4.0 dropped Windows support because there isn't anyone to bear the burden of Windows maintenance.
 If you're a Windows developer and are interested in taking this task, [don't hesitate to let me know][contrib-issue].

 ### OS X maintainer wanted